mmiscool/BREP/docs/features/helix.md

 ## Behaviour
 - Computes helix points in the kernel for consistent reuse (threads, path-driven features).
-- Builds an EDGE with world-space `polylineLocal` data plus helper axis and endpoints.
+- Builds an EDGE with world-space `polylineLocal` data, plus helper axis/endpoint edges.
+- Axis placement derives origin/direction from the selected edge, optionally using a chosen start point.
 - Stores the generated helix data in `persistentData.helix` for later edits or inspection.